ciel-lang/CIEL/README.md

 The CIEL terminal REPL loads the `~/.cielrc` init file at start-up if present.
 Don't load it with `--no-userinit`.

 See more in [*the documentation*](https://ciel-lang.github.io/CIEL/#/).

+> [!NOTE]
+> Our terminal readline REPL does NOT replace a good Common Lisp editor.
+You have more choices than Emacs.
+Check them out! https://lispcookbook.github.io/cl-cookbook/editor-support.html

 Run `ciel` with no arguments: